villekf/OMEGA-doc/docs/source/usage.rst

 A necessary parameter to input is ``options.blocks_per_ring``, which is the number of blocks/buckets in the transaxial direction.
 This is the total number of blocks/buckets as shown in the geometry page in the transaxial direction, i.e. when looking to the bore.

 This is not necessary parameter and is only necessary if there are gaps between adjacent rings. ``options.linear_multip`` is the number of blocks/buckets in the axial direction, i.e. when moving along the bore direction.

 Instead of using the above, it is also possible to use ``options.cryst_per_block_axial`` instead, IF there are no gaps between the rings.
 Otherwise, this should be number of crystals per block in the axial direction.
 Multiplying this with the above ``linear_multip`` has to be the total number of rings!

 A necessary parameter is also ``options.cryst_per_block`` which is the number of crystals per block in the transaxial direction.
 This multiplied with ``options.blocks_per_ring`` has to equal the number of crystals per ring!

 If there are gaps between the rings, these can be input into ``options.ringGaps`` and the number of elements should equal to ``options.linear_multip`` - 1.
 The gaps are the size of the gap in mm.
 This is required ONLY if there are gaps!
+Default assumption is no gaps!

 ``options.diameter`` is a compulsory parameter that is the distance diameter of the bore.

 The crystal pitch in mm (size) is compulsory and is defined for transaxial direction with ``options.cr_p`` and for axial with ``options.cr_pz``.

-The transaxial FOV is defined by ``options.FOVa_x`` for the horizontal size and ``options.FOVa_y`` for the vertical. ``options.FOVa_y`` can be omitted, but ``options.FOVa_x`` has to be input!
+The transaxial FOV is defined by ``options.FOVa_x`` for the vertical/row size and ``options.FOVa_y`` for the horizontal/column. ``options.FOVa_y`` can be omitted, but ``options.FOVa_x`` has to be input!

 Axial FOV is defined with ``options.axial_fov`` and has to be input, even if you have only one ring!